UrvashiiSh/Parkinson-s-early-detection-ML/README.md

 This work demonstrates the potential of speech-derived acoustic biomarkers combined with machine learning to support earlier, scalable, and non-invasive assessment of Parkinson's disease.
 The findings contribute to ongoing research in digital health, speech analytics, and AI-assisted clinical decision support.

+---

 > [!NOTE]
-### Code Availability
-This repository documents the research methodology, machine learning workflow, and findings from the published paper.
+> **Code Availability:** This repository documents the research methodology, machine learning workflow, and findings from the published paper.
-The implementation code is not publicly available.
+> The implementation code is not publicly available.
-The implementation code associated with this publication is not publicly available.
+> The implementation code associated with this publication is not publicly available.
-This repository is intended to document the research methodology and published findings.
+> This repository is intended to document the research methodology and published findings.